The neutral color palette is used for typography and most backgrounds.

 colorGray60

-Subtle neutral border.
+Subtle neutral foreground.
 Used for tertiary, low-contrast text.

 CSS variable: